absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 ## Render the search result view

-Now that we have a nice view on our model, let's render a web page with the data.
+Now that we have a nice view of our model, let's render a web page with the data.

 ```javascript
 class InspireBookController extends Controller {